jhwang2525/text-animation/README.md

 ## Sliding Text

-# The text slides down and goes back up when finished.
+- The text slides down and goes back up when finished.

+## Deployed Link

+-